markpatton/idl-bulkdl/README.md

 This is a lambda function that takes an array of keys as an argument, zips them together as a single file into another bucket, and returns the randomly generated name of the new file.

+The array argument is passed as the body of an Amazon API gateway payload version 2.0.

 # Building

 Requirements: